rage/mooc.fi/README.md

 npm run dev
 ```

-If the database doesn't seem to do anything, ie. no messages after the initial ones after running `docker-compose up` and the database queries are not getting through, run `docker-compose down` and try again.
+If the database doesn't seem to do anything, ie. no messages after the initial ones after running `docker compose up` and the database queries are not getting through, run `docker compose down` and try again.
 You can always run the database container in detached mode (`-d`) but then you won't see the logs live.

+If you have used a development database with an older version of PostgreSQL and you want to keep your data, you will need to migrate it to the new version.
+See [here](docs/postgres.md) for instructions.

 Run `npm run prettier` in the root directory before committing.
 The commit runs hooks to check this as well as some linters, type checks etc.